ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

-This Bicep code will create a virtual network with two subnets: one for the Application Gateway and another for API Management.
+This Bicep code will create a virtual network with two subnets: one for the application gateway and another for API Management.
 It will also create a reference to the created subnets, so we can use their IDs later on.

 This configuration is enough for this demo, but in a real-world scenario you probably want to add more security measures.